Republican Primary • May 2026 Rhea County, Tennessee

 A Sheriff's Office that improves every day — through training, leadership development, and a culture that takes pride in doing the job correctly.

-Straight answers to common questions voters have about the Sheriff’s Office and what leadership should look like.
+Common questions about the Sheriff's Office and what effective leadership looks like.

 What will change first?